a3mc/graph-toolbox/rpc-failover-proxy/README.md

 `FAILOVER_NODE_URL:` The URL for the failover RPC node.
 `DEBUG_LEVEL:` The debug level for the server.
 Valid values are: 'error', 'warn', 'info', 'debug'.
 `SHUTDOWN_TIMEOUT:` Graceful shutdown timeout (in milliseconds).
 `HEALTHCHECK_INTERVAL:` The interval (in milliseconds) for the healthcheck.
 Depends on the chain you use.
-It's recommeded to have it larger than block time, so health check knows that blocks are progressing with each call.
+It's recommended to have it larger than block time, so health check knows that blocks are progressing with each call.

 #### Usage
 Once the server is running, you can send requests to it with the RPC call parameters.
 The server will automatically handle switching between the primary and failover nodes as necessary.
 Headers will be proxied as is.